Creatorise/Husami/user-stories.md

 # User Stories

-## User roles

-(One account may have multiple roles)

--   admin
--   property_owner
--   worker

-## User management

-As an admin, I want to see a list of all users

--   GET all users

-As an admin, I want to create a property_owner user

--   POST create user
-    -   name
-    -   email
-    -   password
-    -   role: property_owner

-As an admin, I want to remove a user

--   DELETE user by email

-As an admin, I want to edit user information

--   POST edit user
-    -   name
-    -   email
-    -   password
-    -   role
--   PATCH edit user name
--   PATCH edit user email
--   PATCH edit user password
--   PATCH edit user role

-As a property_owner, I want to create a new property

--   POST create property
-    -   title
-    -   description

-As a property_owner, I want to see a list of all my properties

--   GET all properties of user

-As a property_owner, I want to remove a property

--   DELETE property by id

-As a property_owner, I want to edit property information

--   POST edit property
-    -   title
-    -   description

-As a property_owner, I want to add worker to property

--   POST add worker to property
-    -   email

-As a property_owner, I want to create a task

--   POST create task for property
-    -   title
-    -   Priority: low / high
-    -   deadline date
-    -   assign to workers
--   When created a task assign to worker notify worker by mail

-As a worker, I want to take on a task

--   POST assign me to task
-    -   estimated duration
-    -   preliminary cost
-    -   extra comment
--   When assigned the property_owner will be notified by mail
-    -   Information about the assigned task

-As a worker, I want to resign from task assigned to me

--   POST resign me from task
+# Roles

+-   not_logged_in
+-   logged_in
+-   property_associate
+    -   property_admin
+    -   property_worker

+# Stories

+As not_logged_in, I want to sign up

+As not_logged_in, I want to log in

+As logged_in, I want to edit profile information

+As logged_in, I want to get list of properties I'm associated to

+As logged_in, I want to create a property

+As logged_in, I want to remove myself from property

+As property_admin, I want to remove a property

+As property_admin, I want to edit property info

+As property_admin, I want to edit property info

+As property_admin, I want to add user to property as property_worker

+As property_admin, I want to add user to property as property_admin

+As property_admin, I want to remove property_associate from property

+As property_associate, I want to get list of tasks

+As property_associate, I want to create a task

+As property_associate, I want to edit a task

+As property_associate, I want to assign a task to myself or another user

+As property_associate, I want to ressign from a task or remove other assigned users

+As property_associate, I want to complete a task

+As property_associate, I want to complete a task and update its information